silitics/rpi-derive-key/README.md

 By using different values for `<INFO>` you can generate multiple independent keys.

-### Examples
+### Example Use Case

-Derive a unique 128-bit device ID which can be turned into a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier):
+Imagine you would like to give each device a public device ID and a secret identification token.

+To derive a _Universally Unique Identifier_ ([UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)) using `device.id` as info material:

 ```
-rpi-derive-key gen 16 device.id
+rpi-derive-key uuid device.id
 ```

-You do not have to keep this device ID secret because it is impossible to reconstruct other keys/the device secret from it.
+You can now use the resulting UUID as a public device identifier.
+You do not have to keep it secret because it is impossible to reconstruct other keys or the device secret from it.

 Generate a 256-bit secret token used to identify the device:

 ```
-rpi-derive-key gen 32 device.secret.token
+rpi-derive-key hex 32 device.secret.token
 ```

 This secret token is supposed to be shared only with trustworthy entities, e.g., it may be sent in HTTP headers to prove the device's identity: